-- In addition to your rights under the Data Protection Legislation, set out in Part 5, when you submit personal data via our Site, you may be given options to restrict our use of your personal data.
+- In addition to your rights under the Data Protection Legislation (UK) and PIPEDA (Canada), set out in Part 5, when you submit personal data via our Site, you may be given options to restrict our use of your personal data.
 In particular, we aim to give you strong controls on our use of your data for direct marketing purposes (including the ability to opt-out of receiving emails from us which you may do by unsubscribing using the links provided in our emails and by managing your Account).

 - You may also wish to sign up to one or more of the preference services operating in the UK: The Telephone Preference Service (“the TPS”), the Corporate Telephone Preference Service (“the CTPS”), and the Mailing Preference Service (“the MPS”).
 These may help to prevent you receiving unsolicited marketing.
 Please note, however, that these services will not prevent you from receiving marketing communications that you have consented to receiving.

 - In Canada, you may also wish to sign up to one or more of the preference services operating in Canada: The National Do Not Call List , and/or remove your name and address from the Canada Post’s Name and Address Database.